Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Self-explanatory, mandatory, but often forgotten or neglected.
 There are tendons in the hand and wrist that will remain tight and constricted unless one works them into action by increasing the blood flow to the area.
 Without an adequate warm up there will be a higher risk factor surrounding injuries to the hand or wrist.

-Try these wrist exercises as a warm up both in the gym and at home.
-The benefits of these exercises are threefold; not only do they help prepare the wrist for a session at the gym, but they also develop the core strength conditioning which will help one to use the joint more efficiently during exercise.
+Try these wrist exercises as a warm-up both in the gym and at home.
+The benefits of these exercises are threefold; not only do they help prepare the wrist for a session at the gym, but they also develop core strength conditioning which will help one to use the joint more efficiently during exercise.
 As well as that, they can also be implemented into a rehabilitation strategy when recovering from a hand or wrist injury.

 Overfacing yourself

-Gym goers will continually up the weights to set new targets and continue with muscle growth.
+Gymgoers will continually up the weights to set new targets and continue with muscle growth.
 The key to gaining is, of course, that extra few pounds of challenge.
 However, one needs to respect the boundary between challenge and overstepping the boundaries.

 How will one know if they’re biting off more than they can chew?
 Well, the telling signs will always be in the arms.
-If one needs to heave or judder when lifting the weight, or begins to lose control of the weight when lowering it down, then they are clearly not in full control of the equipment.
+If one needs to heave or judder when lifting the weight or begins to lose control of the weight when lowering it down, then they are clearly not in full control of the equipment.

 The key to safety is keeping every action in one swift motion.
 Struggling?
 Most gyms will have dedicated members of staff who can assist you with your form.